lgastako/its-log/README.md

 ### Helper Functions

-There are four helper functions available in the `its-log` namespace corresponding to those same four levels: `log/debug`, `log/info`, `log/warn` and `log/error`.
-These (and/or the its.bus versions) are how I log the vast majority of the time.
+You've already met the four helper functions available in the `its-log` namespace corresponding to those log to the four levels: `log/debug`, `log/info`, `log/warn` and `log/error`.
+These are how I log the vast majority of the time.

 Behind the scenes, these are calling `log/log` which just takes one of the four log level keywords as it's first argument, e.g.: